jaredmales/milk2ds9/README.md

 ### Building
 Just use
 ```
-g++ -O3 -o milk2ds9 milk2ds9.cpp -lxpa  -lpthread -I/path/to/ImageStreamIO/
+g++ -Ofast -o milk2ds9 milk2ds9.cpp -lxpa  -lpthread -lImageStreamIO
 ```
-where you set `/path/to/ImageStreamIO` to point to the directory containing `ImageStreamIO`.
+which assumes you have `make install`-ed the ImageStreamIO library.

-Note that we don't link against cfitsio, that is in the dependencies just for some definitions in the header.
+Note that we don't link against cfitsio, that is in the dependencies just for some definitions in the headers.

 ### Usage:

-Usage: `./milk2ds9 [-h] [-f frameno] [-p pauseTime] [-s semaphoreNumber] [-t ds9Title] [-w waitTime] /path/to/filename`
+Usage: `./milk2ds9 [-h] [-f frameno] [-p pauseTime] [-s semaphoreNumber] [-t ds9Title] [-w waitTime] image_name

 Required Argument:

-     /path/to/filename   the full path to the shared memory file.
+     image_name   the name of the image, which will be used to generate the path to the share memory file

 Options: